strayMat/how_to_select_causal_models/response_to_reviewer.md

 Another question: do the differences between risks in experiments follow known theoretical results?
 For example, it is well known (e.g. https://www.semanticscholar.org/reader/112aba9c62f98b9684693f4c20c30274bc9eb1dc or [Rudas ans jaroszewisz, 2017](https://link.springer.com/content/pdf/10.1007/s10618-018-0576-8.pdf)) that the tau risk performs poorly.

-> The high variability of the U-learner has already been noted by [Nie and Wager, 2017](https://arxiv.org/pdf/1712.04912).
-This instability is naturally found in the U-risk.
-For the other risk, we are not aware of any theoretical results justifying differences between risks.
+> The high variability of the U-learner has already been noted by [Nie and Wager, 2021](https://arxiv.org/pdf/1712.04912).
+This advantage of the R-loss that does not have a propensity score to the denominator is also discussed in [Chernozhukov et al. 2024, chapter 15.](https://causalml-book.org/assets/chapters/CausalML_chap_15.pdf).
+The convergence rate of the R-loss has been proven in [Foster and Syrgkanis, 2023](https://arxiv.org/pdf/1901.09036).
+We are  not aware of theoretical results comparing simple robust losses (such as mu-risk or mu-risk IPW) to orthogonal losses such as R-loss, U-loss or DR-Loss.
 > Empirically, the differences between risks have been highlighted in other papers such as [Schuler, et al., 2018](https://arxiv.org/pdf/1804.05146) for quadratic and stepwise data generation processes or [Curth et Van der Schaar, 2023](https://proceedings.mlr.press/v202/curth23b/curth23b.pdf) exploring more diverse outcome generation processes focusing on CATE sparsity (as a proxy of its complexity) based on a semi-simulated dataset for the covariate (ACIC2016).
 They both underline good performances for the R-risk (see Table.1 for Schuler and Fig. 3 for Curth).
 A remark that we made in our manuscript is that the results of Schuler are convincing for randomization setups but not for observational (non-randomized) setups.
 Curth's results are more convincing for observational setups but did not explore the overlap assumption.

 > The second paper is from the uplift regression literature.
 It focus on full randomization problems and a linear specification with gaussian predictors.
 It shows theoretically that a linear T-learner (called double model approach in their approach) has smaller asymptotical variance than a treatment ratio reweighted outcome S learner.
 However, they note that in non normal cases the  T-learner can be ill-defined or with high variance.
 They propose a corrected reweighted S-learner approach to reduce this  variance.
 They show empirically that it behaves better than the non corrected version on a simulation and two real world problems.